Granton Waterfront regeneration secures £2.9m heritage investment

 EXTERNAL funding of almost £3 million has been made available to protect the built heritage of Granton Waterfront in north Edinburgh.

-The investment will bring the area’s historic buildings and structures back to life through restoring, upgrading, and connecting the facilities with the wider community.
+The investment aims to help bring the area’s historic buildings and structures back to life through restoring, upgrading, and connecting the facilities with the wider community.

 The funding is from the heritage and place programme (H&PP) with £1,346,389 from Historic Environment Scotland and £1,248,868 from the National Lottery Heritage Fund.
 The money will also be used to support new opportunities for the community to explore and celebrate Granton’s heritage.

-Each building and structure awarded funding has its own unique story to tell about the history of Granton Waterfront, stretching from the early modern period to the late Victorian era.
-Together, they reflect the area’s rich industrial and cultural heritage.
+Each building and structure awarded funding has its own story to tell about the history of Granton Waterfront, stretching from the early modern period to the late Victorian era.

-The Council is also working with the Friends of Granton Castle Walled Garden to carry out structural restoration to the boundary walls and doocot of Granton Castle’s walled garden.
-This will build on initial works the Council has already carried out, helping to ensure its continued use as a community garden and food education hub.
+The City of Edinburgh Council is working with the Friends of Granton Castle Walled Garden to carry out structural restoration to the boundary walls and doocot of Granton Castle’s walled garden.
+This will build on initial works the council has already carried out, helping to ensure its continued use as a community garden and food education hub.